eoas-ubc/eoas-ubc.github.io/docs/crs-envr420.md

 ## Project outcomes

-Course was adapted for accelerated summer delivery in 2022 by the instructor without OCESE support.
+Course was adapted for accelerated delivery in the shortened summer term of 2022.
+This was done by the instructor without OCESE support because only the pacing was changed.
 The course reverted to normal delivery in Spring 2023.

-No further plans for OCESE contributions, partly because the course may evolve as UBC's environmental sciences degree options evolve between 2022 - 2024 and beyond.
+There are no further plans for OCESE contributions, partly because the course may evolve as UBC's environmental sciences degree options evolve between 2022 - 2024 and beyond.